FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the controller and what didn't?
-From a device prototyping perspective, since the computer had to be connected to the pi as a power source, I had to do the wizarding myself.
-Ideally another person would type in the commands and wizard it, so that it's a faster and more fluid interaction.
-Also, this should be used as a wearable device, not something you have to hold in your hands.
+From a device prototyping perspective, since the computer had to be connected to the pi as a power source and the speaker, it was a very bulky interaction and didn't feel natural.
+Also, this should be used as a wearable device or at the end of the white cane, not something you have to hold in your hands.
+Lastly, when I was showing the capabilities of the proximity sensor, I had to purposefully tap it against a wall so that was not natural.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?
-Next time, the person using the system should be hidden so that it feels more authentic that it's giving directions.
+Next time with a less bulky system to carry around and actually running into an object, it will feel more natural.
+Also if we have enough directions programmed into the device, we could really direct a person to a place with these directions.
+Lastly, I should make the voice sound a bit more pleasant and easier to understand.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?